csarnataro/alvik_remote_controller/README.md

     The result should be similar to this:
     ![Python files have been copyed onto the board](readme-images/files-copied.png)

-    Reset your board using the small white button near the USB port.
-A new automatically generated file named `ble_secrets.json` has been created by `aioble` module.
+    Reset your board using the small white botton near the USB port.
+A new automatically genereted file named `ble_secrets.json` has been created by `aioble` module.
 This is expected, it's a how `aioble` stores and manages BLE related secret keys.

 6. Repeat steps 3-5 for the Arduino Nano ESP32 board, only choose the `alvik` folder this time.